 The program accepts applications year-round.
 Tuition fees are paid directly to the training institution.

-If you are currently unemployed, underemployed or temporarily laid off call your local WorkBC centre for further details and eligibility criteria, see numbers below.
+If you are currently unemployed or underemployed call your local WorkBC centre for further details and eligibility criteria, see numbers below.

 |Castlegar||1.250.365.6515||1016 4th Street|